STUDENT RIGHTS & RESPONSIBILITIES

 The terms and conditions of your Direct Loan are found in your Master Promissory Note, which is a binding legal document that you must sign when you get a federal student loan.
 The MPN can be used to make one or more loans for one or more academic years (up to 10 years).
 It lists the terms and conditions under which you agree to repay the loan and explains your rights and responsibilities as a borrower.
 It’s important to read and save your MPN because you’ll need to refer to it later when you begin repaying your loan or at other times when you need information about provisions of the loan, such as deferments or forbearances.
 To obtain a Direct Loan and to complete the MPN and read the terms and conditions, visit Student Loans.

-Exit counseling is a mandatory information session which takes place when you drop out, withdrawal from school, graduate, or attend school less than half-time that explains your loan repayment responsibilities and when repayment begins.
+Exit counseling is a mandatory information session which takes place when you drop out, withdraw from school, graduate, or attend school less than half-time that explains your loan repayment responsibilities and when repayment begins.
 Exit counseling is to be completed online at Student Loans.
-You will need your PIN to sign in.
+You will need your FSA ID information to sign in.

 Learn more about financial aid by contacting the Financial Aid Office.